Mile High Yoga

 To enhance your experience, this class is accessible by chair lift allowing scenic views as you ascend to your class.
-Tickets are $15 and available for purchase ONLINE ONLY this summer starting June 15th.
-Participants are informed to ride the chairlift by 10:00 a.m. as class begins at 10:30 A.M. and lasts for approximately one hour.
+Tickets are $20 and include a lift ticket.
+Tickets are sold online and in person.
+Tickets will be sold in person on a first-come and first-served basis.
+Mile High Yoga often sells out.
+Participants must ride the chairlift by 10:00 a.m. as class begins at 10:30 A.M. and lasts for approximately one hour.
 For sanitation purposes, please bring your own yoga mat.
-Mile High Yoga is first come, first served.
-Early arrival is encouraged as space is very limited.

 Refunds are available 7 days in advance.
 We will offer full refunds for canceled classes due to weather.
 Cancellations will be posted one hour prior to class start time on Facebook.